ibodzoda-001/angular-osm/README.md

 | `zoom` | `number` |

-Parameters, which can be emitted from component
+Parameters, which can be emitted from component.
 | Property       | Type                | Description |
 | ------------- |:------------------:|:------------------:|
 | `onMapCoordinatesChange`    | `any`    |